Geometric generation of the wrapped Fukaya category of Weinstein manifolds and sectors: Continuation maps

 \section{Continuation maps}

-In this section we analyse what happens to the Floer homology when we change $J$, $H$ (in some suitable way) or move the Lagrangian submanifolds by a compactly supported safe exact isotopy.
+In this section we analyse what happens to the Floer cohomology when we change $J$, $H$ (in some suitable way) or move the Lagrangian submanifolds by a compactly supported safe exact isotopy.